Frequently Asked Questions about E-Campus Political Science Advising

 2.1.
 I am not a major/minor, but may want to be.
 Can I meet with the advisor?

-You can certainly meet with the political science advisor, to discuss major/minor requirements, classes left to graduate, and other political science-specific information.
+You can certainly meet with the political science advisor to discuss major/minor requirements, classes left to graduate, and other political science-specific information.
+If you decide to declare, you can do that during the appointment as well.
 Please see the PS advising page for scheduling a PS appointment.
-To actually declare the major/minor, you will need to meet with a College of Liberal Arts advisor.
-Please call 541-737-0561 to schedule a CLA appointment.

 2.2.
 How do I declare a PS major or minor?